Moving to Comayagua, Honduras

 We asked people in Comayagua if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "When visiting Comayagua, it's important to respect local customs and traditions to avoid any cultural faux pas.
 Avoid discussing sensitive topics such as politics, crime, and poverty, as these can be seen as disrespectful and intrusive.
 Hondurans value punctuality, but they also have a relaxed attitude towards time, so don't be surprised if events or meetings start later than scheduled.
 However, as a foreigner, you are expected to be on time.
 Public displays of affection are generally frowned upon, especially in rural areas, so it's best to keep affectionate gestures private.
 Hondurans are very hospitable and it's considered rude to refuse an invitation to someone's home.
 If you are invited, it's customary to bring a small gift as a token of appreciation.
 It's also considered impolite to point with your fingers, especially at people.
 Instead, use your whole hand to gesture in a direction.
 Avoid wearing revealing clothing, as modesty is highly valued in Honduran culture.
 This is especially important when visiting religious sites.
-Lastly, always ask for permission before taking photos of people, as it's seen as disrespectful to do so without consent," said one expat in Comayagua.
+Lastly, always ask for permission before taking photos of people, as it's seen as disrespectful to do so without consent," explained one expat living in Comayagua, Honduras.

 About the Author